Rafi-hasmud/Aviation/README.md

 # Data Wrangling using Excel

 The first step in any data analysis project is to collect and clean the data.
-In this project, we collected data on aviation incidents from various sources and consolidated them into a single dataset.
+In this project, I collected data on aviation incidents from various sources and consolidated them into a single dataset.
 This dataset contained a large number of missing values, errors, and inconsistencies, which needed to be addressed before any meaningful analysis could be performed.
-To clean the data, we used various formulae in Excel to identify and correct errors, inconsistencies, and missing values.
-We also used conditional formatting and data validation to ensure that the data was consistent and accurate.
+To clean the data, I used various formulae in Excel to identify and correct errors, inconsistencies, and missing values.
+I also used conditional formatting and data validation to ensure that the data was consistent and accurate.

-The following steps were taken to clean the dataset:
+The following steps I am taken to clean the dataset:
-1. Identify and remove duplicate records: We used Excel's built-in tools to identify and remove any duplicate records from the dataset.
+1. Identify and remove duplicate records: I used Excel's built-in tools to identify and remove any duplicate records from the dataset.
 This step helped to reduce the size of the dataset and avoid any errors due to duplicate records.
-2. Handle missing values: We used various formulae to fill in missing values in the dataset.
-For example, we used the IF function to check if a value was missing and then filled in a default value or a value based on the adjacent data.
+2. Handle missing values: I used various formulae to fill in missing values in the dataset.
+For example, I used the IF function to check if a value was missing and then filled in a default value or a value based on the adjacent data.
-3. Correct errors: We used formulae to correct any errors in the dataset.
-For example, we used the VLOOKUP function to correct misspelled names or to map one value to another.
+3. Correct errors: I used formulae to correct any errors in the dataset.
+For example, I used the VLOOKUP function to correct misspelled names or to map one value to another.
-4. Standardize data: We used formulae to standardize data in the dataset.
-For example, we used the UPPER function to convert all text to uppercase or the PROPER function to capitalize the first letter of each word.
+4. Standardize data: I used formulae to standardize data in the dataset.
+For example, I used the UPPER function to convert all text to uppercase or the PROPER function to capitalize the first letter of each word.
-5. Remove unnecessary columns: We removed any columns from the dataset that were not required for the analysis.
+5. Remove unnecessary columns: I removed any columns from the dataset that Ire not required for the analysis.
 This step helped to reduce the size of the dataset and make it more manageable.
-6. Validate data: We used data validation to ensure that the data in the dataset was consistent and accurate.
-For example, we set up data validation rules to ensure that all dates were in the correct format and fell within a specific range.
+6. Validate data: I used data validation to ensure that the data in the dataset was consistent and accurate.
+For example, I set up data validation rules to ensure that all dates were in the correct format and fell within a specific range.
+By following these steps, I was able to clean the dataset and prepare it for analysis.
+The cleaned dataset was then saved in a separate file to ensure that the original data was not lost or overwritten.

+# Data Interpretation, Exploration and Wrangling using SQL